Claude Platform Docs

 Create a session to run your agent and begin executing tasks.

 A session is an agent instance within an environment.
 Each session references an agent and an environment (both created separately), and maintains conversation history across multiple interactions.
-Sessions follow a two-step lifecycle: first create the session to provision its container, then send a user event to start work.
+Sessions follow a two-step lifecycle: first create the session to provision its sandbox, then send a user event to start work.

 All Managed Agents API requests require the managed-agents-2026-04-01 beta header.
 The SDK sets the beta header automatically.